burrsutter/docker_mysql_tutorial/readme.md

     > mysql-connector-java-5.1.31-bin.jar is in the same directory as the Dockerfile

-    > mysql-sample-ds.xml is also in the same directory
+    > mysql-sample-ds.xml and standalone.xml are also in the same directory

     > javaee6angularjsmysql.war was created via `mvn clean compile package`

     ![Alt text](/screenshots/target_directory.png?raw=true "target directory")

     > Note: This is NOT how you would normally configure a JDBC driver and Datasource for a production ready Docker image.
-At a minimum, you would separate these into three different layers/images - allowing you to update the JDBC driver in a single layer/location/image.
+You are likely separate these into three different layers/images - allowing you to update the JDBC driver in a single layer/location/image.

 13. Build the new Docker image in the boot2docker shell (start.sh)